Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-analytics-mobile-services/README.md

    ```

 {% hint style="info" %}
-No set up is required.
-Acquisition context is automatically collected and tracked by the SDK for iOS.
+No set up is required, since Acquisition context is automatically collected and tracked by the SDK.
 {% endhint %}

 ### Deep link tracking